mholzel/embedded_chalenge_problem/readme.md

 ## A More Relaxed Check

 One of difficult area for pixel matching is when there are large swaths of the image with the same pattern.
-For example, image a black and white checkboard-styled tile floor.
+For example, imagine a black and white checkboard-styled tile floor.
 Such areas might be problematic because the pixel matching has to figure out which black square in one image corresponds to which black square in the other image, and then go one step further and actually match the pixels in those squares.
 The problem is that in this areas of similar colors, we can imagine that the disparity image might have some noise.
 So we might want to relax the disparity check to say
 $$
 \exists \texttt{i}\in[-\texttt{tol}, \texttt{tol}]\texttt{  s.t.  } \Bigg| \texttt{left}_{\texttt{disp}}\big[\texttt{row}, \texttt{col}\big] + \texttt{i} - \texttt{right}_{\texttt{disp}}\big[\texttt{col} + \texttt{left}_{\texttt{disp}}[\texttt{row},\texttt{col}]\big] + \texttt{i}\Bigg| \leq \texttt{tol}
 $$
+that is, instead of validating against only the precise pixel match in the right image, see if there is a nearby pixel in the right disparity image that matches.
+I mention this only as a matter of personal interest.
+In what follows, we focus on the standard consistency check.

 # OpenCL Specifics